REALTY

 Nans R.

-Chasing the property of your dreams
+Hunting for the property of your dreams

 1. Create a long list of criteria and hope that the ideal house or apartment is on the market.